ThunderGuardian/Data_Science/Classification_Using_NeuralNetwork/README.md

-Building neural network, training and testing it to classify
+Building neural network, training and testing it to classify different fashion products using their images.